loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/README.md

 ## Result
 ### Localisations of QR codes
-In this part, input of problem are QR codes of Aruco and Mobile robot with a RGB camera.
-However, we should to get all Aruco's QR code coordinate estimates as outputs.
+In this part, input of problems are QR codes of Aruco and Mobile robot with a RGB camera.
+However, we should get all Aruco's QR code coordinate estimates as outputs.
 ![image](https://github.com/loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/blob/main/Pictures%20for%20readme%20file/pertubation.jpg)

 It should calculate the matrix of transformation at first.
 ![image](https://github.com/loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/blob/main/Pictures%20for%20readme%20file/f2.JPG)
-Then it's important to create a closed loop by all the matrix of transformation.
+Then it's important to create a closed loop by all the matrices of transformation.
 ![image](https://github.com/loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/blob/main/Pictures%20for%20readme%20file/f1.JPG)
-In fact, there are always some noise in measure.
-Therefore, it should minimise the function by using least square.
+In fact, there is always some noise in measure.
+Therefore, it should minimize the function by using least squares.

 ### Calculate a trajectory
-In this part, input of problem are all Aruco's QR code coordinate estimates.
-We should to calculate a trajectory which need to pass some important points beside the landmarks.
+In this part, input of problems are all Aruco's QR code coordinate estimates.
+We should calculate a trajectory which needs to pass some important points beside the landmarks.
 We define 30 cm between the important point and the landmark at the axis x.

 #### First approach : B-Spline
 A B-spline function consists of a smooth curve controlled by some control points.
 In our case, we have 8 landmarks.
-Therefore I chosed to use B-Spline in 2nd order with 8 segments.
+Therefore I choose to use B-Spline in 2nd order with 8 segments.
 ![image](https://github.com/loyzjve/Suivi-de-ligne-virtuelle-par-QR-Code/blob/main/Pictures%20for%20readme%20file/BS.jpg)

 It should be achieved by 5 steps :